-It's excellent news that Apple has moved to the seventh generation Intel Kaby Lake processors, we are also pleased to see new graphics cards.
+It's excellent news that Apple has moved to the seventh generation Intel Kaby Lake processors, and we are also pleased to see new graphics cards.
 Performance is outstanding.

 The 15-inch MacBook Pro would still benefit from a few other pro features, a 4K display for one, 32GB RAM being another.
 Yet at the already high price point, Apple may well be saving us from staring down a £3,000+ buying decision.

 For now, this is the best MacBook Pro but it comes at a cost that alienates new users and with ports that will frustrate pro users.